These are questions that customers frequently ask. Many of us appear to be confused about the differences between power showers and electric showers.

-Difference b/w Power Shower & Electric Shower
+Difference between Power Shower & Electric Shower

 The distinction between a power shower and an electric shower confounds most people because they frequently believe they are the same thing.
 Despite everything they have in common, they have diverse functions.
-For starters, electric showers use the cold water from your home’s water heater to heat the water to the proper temperature.
-While any bathroom and plumbing system can accommodate an electric shower, only the above conditions are appropriate for installing a power shower.

-How to Choose Best Power Shower for You?
+How to Choose Best Shower for You?